Blog

 Main

-The main entrance to the power plant.
-It is located on the Terrorist side of the map.
+The main entrance to the power plant is located closer to the Outside and Garage.

 Vent